 The online application is free and open to all artists.

-Guests are accommodated in the homes and guest homes of the village residents.
+Artists are accommodated in the guest homes of the village residents.
 Agios Ioannis has a large international community, with residents from Italy, England and Australia, in addition to Greece.
 Each residence was rebuilt from the ruins of the original stone village to the specific taste of the owner, and no two residences are alike.
 None of the residences or the studio spaces were designed to accommodate guests with disabilities, although some arrangements may be possible.
 Linen is provided and laundry facilities are available.
-Most accommodations include Wifi and there is Wifi available at the Mudhouse.
+WiFi is available for basic internet use at the Taverna and the Mudhouse.
+Most accommodations do not have WiFi.

 The Studio is equipped with: